awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-cloudwatch-sns-notifications.md

 1. Choose **Create rule**\.

-1. Confirm that AWS CodePipeline is now sending build notifications\.
+1. Confirm that CodePipeline is now sending build notifications\.
 For example, check to see if the build notification emails are now in your inbox\.

 1. To change a rule's behavior, in the CloudWatch console, choose the rule, and then choose **Actions**, **Edit**\.
 Edit the rule, choose **Configure details**, and then choose **Update rule**\.